 It's probably time to retire (and refresh) these five clothing items.

-Now that summer is fast approaching, you’re probably reevaluating your wardrobe—deciding which pieces still work, and which are getting kicked to the back of your closet till next year.
+Now that it's officially fall, you’re probably reevaluating your wardrobe—deciding which pieces still work, and which are getting kicked to the back of your closet till next year.

 But it’s also a good time to take inventory of the items you need to let go of and throw away—because they’re worn in, stretched out, or so close to being destroyed, they actually pose a threat to your health.
 To help you decide which basics should be trashed and replaced, check out our expert guide below.

 How long it takes for your athletic shoes to break down depends on how you use them.
 “If you’re running in them, your shoes need to be replaced approximately every six months,” says Miguel Cunha, DPM, podiatrist and founder of Gotham Foot Care in New York City.
 If you wear them mainly as comfy walking shoes and not for athletics, Dr. Cunha says every 10 months is about right.
 Ultimately, they’re designed to last about 400-500 miles, he adds.

 Not wearing kicks with proper support or if the shock absorption has worn down puts you at risk of foot and leg injuries.
 So give your sneakers a good once over.
 "Shoes are no longer wearable if the heel is more worn down on one side compared to the other, causing the shoe to lean on one side," Cunha says.
 If your pair is still in decent shape but needs a cleaning, he suggests using a gentle soap, cold water, and then air drying.
 "The heat from a dryer breaks down the glue and destroys your shoes," he warns.